The Gravity of Greed

 Last week we opened this series on generosity by talking about generosity's origin.
 It comes from God.
 Generosity is like a river, and the headwaters of the river are God, and he flows blessings and resources into our lives.
 He wants us to channel some of those resources and blessings downstream to other people.
 I said, "Be a river.
 Don't be a Dead Sea that has no outlet."

 Today, instead of looking at generosity as a river, I want you to see it as a rocket.
 It's being held back by the world's G-force.
-Now in this case, G doesn't stand for gravity; G stands for greed, because anybody who sets their heart on becoming a generous person is going to have to escape the worldly pull of greed.
-Greed is ...
+Now in this case, G doesn't stand for gravity; G stands for greed, because anybody who sets their heart on becoming a generous person is ...

 This sermon is available to purchase a la carte or